 3) Bordatella: Recommended to be given to dogs who are around alot of other dogs (ie. go to daycare, dog parks, dog shows, kennals, groomers).
 Generally given 2 vaccines 3 weeks apart and then every 6 months thereafter.
 It has been found through research that the intranasal form of this vaccine is the most effective and has the quickest onset of action.
 We carry both the intranasal and injectable versions so that dogs who are too scared for the intranasal or have had bad experiences with it can have an alternative route of administration.

 4) Rabies: Recommended to be given to all dogs and all cats.
 Generally given once at the end of the puppy/kitten series, then 1 year later.
-After that it can be given every 3 years.
+After that it can be given every 3 years for dogs and yearly for cats.
 Rabies is a public health concern and therefore it is a legal obligation to have your pet vaccinated.
 If your pet is not up to date on their vaccine, and they bite a human being, they can be ordered by the state to be kept in a quarantine facility.

-6) Feline Leukemia: Recommended to be given to cats who go outdoors or live with other cats that go outdoors, and cats who live with a known Leukemia positive cat.
+6) Feline FELV Purevax: Recommended to be given to cats who go outdoors or live with other cats that go outdoors, and cats who live with a known Leukemia positive cat.
 Generally given 2 vaccines 3 weeks apart then yearly thereafter.
+Our Purevax vaccine does not contain adjuvants and is therefor safer for our cats than former types of Felv vaccines were.